 ER-2 Earth resources aircraft NASA also uses its two Lockheed ER-2 Earth resources aircraft as flying laboratories.
 The single-seat aircraft routinely operate at up to 70,000 feet altitude and acquire data above 95 percent of the Earth's atmosphere.
 The ER-2s participate in studies of the Earth, celestial observations, atmospheric chemistry and dynamics, and oceanic processes.
 The aircraft are also used for electronic sensor research and development, satellite calibration, and satellite data validation.
 The aircraft fly missions of up to 10 hours and carry maximum payloads of 2,600 lb distributed in the equipment bay behind the cockpit, the nose area, and wing-mounted pods.

 NASA's C-20A (G-III) with UAVSAR pod NASA's C-20A has been modified and instrumented as a platform for a variety of Earth science research experiments.
-The aircraft features a Platform Precision Autopilot designed by engineers at Dryden and a centerline pod that can house various types of sensors such as the Unmanned Air Vehicle Synthetic Aperture Radar (UAVSAR) developed by NASA's Jet Propulsion Laboratory in Pasadena, CA. The autopilot enables the aircraft to follow a desired flight path with an accuracy of less than 15 feet at cruise speeds.
+The aircraft features a Platform Precision Autopilot designed by engineers at Armstrong and a centerline pod that can house various types of sensors such as the Unmanned Air Vehicle Synthetic Aperture Radar (UAVSAR) developed by NASA's Jet Propulsion Laboratory in Pasadena, CA. The autopilot enables the aircraft to follow a desired flight path with an accuracy of less than 15 feet at cruise speeds.
 This capability allows the aircraft to conduct repeat passes virtually identical to previously flown flight paths to obtain precision measurements using the radar instrument to compare with data obtained on prior passes over the same terrain.

 NASA's Predator B "Ikhana" A General Atomics Predator B unmanned aircraft system named "Ikhana" is available for both environmental science and aeronautical research experiments.
 Ikhana is a word from the Native American Choctaw language that means intelligence, conscious or aware.
 The aircraft is designed for long-endurance, high-altitude flight.
 A variety of atmospheric and remote sensing instruments, including duplicates of those sensors on orbiting satellites, can be installed to collect data during flights lasting up to 30 hours.
 More than 400 lb of sensors can be carried internally and over 2,000 lb in external under-wing pods.

-The Global Hawk can fly at altitudes of 65,000 feet for more than 30 hours and cover 11,000 nautical miles while both its flight and mission experiments are being controlled from the Global Hawk Operations Center at NASA Dryden.
+The Global Hawk can fly at altitudes of 65,000 feet for more than 30 hours and cover 11,000 nautical miles while both its flight and mission experiments are being controlled from the Global Hawk Operations Center at NASA Armstrong.
 Payloads are carried in internal bays and can total over 1,500 lb.
 The ability of the unmanned Global Hawk aircraft to autonomously fly long distances and remain aloft for extended periods brings a new capability to the science community for measuring, monitoring, and observing remote locations on Earth.

 NASA's B200 Super King Air No. 801 The twin-turboprop Beechcraft B200 No. 801, modified for use in both science and aeronautical research, is fitted with wingtip winglets that improve aerodynamic efficiency and reduce fuel burn.